Early Life and Education

 Rise to Success

-After graduating, Robbins began his career at Gleacher & Company, a mergers and acquisitions advisory firm in New York.
-He then joined Leon Cooperman at Omega Advisors, where he spent six years as an analyst and partner on their US equity long/short team.
-Robbins left Omega Advisors in 2000 to found Glenview Capital Management.
-He is known for holding stocks for extended periods.
+Robbins's career began at Gleacher & Company, a merger and advisory boutique in New York.
+After three years, he joined Leon Cooperman at Omega Advisors, where he served as an analyst and partner for six years.
+In 2000, Robbins founded Glenview Capital Management.
+The hedge fund has been successful, and Robbins is known for his long-term investment strategy, holding stocks for years and not employing stop-losses.

 Key Business Strategies